Is Anu C.R. v. State of Kerala Correctly Decided? Can a Witness be Confronted with a Photograph During Cross-Examination Without its Prior Production?

 Objections Raised Against Marking of Photograph and Site Plan

-The objections raised against the marking of the photograph and site plan were the following:
+The objections raised, in Anu C.R. v.
+State of Kerala, against the marking of the photograph and site plan were the following:

 • “The aforesaid photograph is not pertaining to the witness, or made by the witness, and it is not falling within the purview of Section 145 of the Evidence Act”.